kzrnm/Competitive.IO/README.md

 # Competitive.IO

-IO library for competitive programming
+IO library for competitive programming.

+Do not use this library in a production feature.